-- SO3000 Cultural Anthropology (3 credits) - 12 CM4025 Advanced Teaching and Preaching (3 credits) - © CM4100 Fundamentals of Church Planting (3 credits) - CM4300 Growing a Great Commission Church (3 credits)
+- m MIS3000 Anthropology for Christian Mission (3 credits) - m MIN4025 Advanced Teaching and Preaching (3 credits) - m MIN4100 Fundamentals of Church Planting (3 credits) - MIN4300 Growing a Great Commission Church (3 credits)

 ORGANIZATIONAL LEADERSHIP CONCENTRATION

 The concentration in Leadership prepares individuals for positions of leadership.
 Courses provide a foundation to meet the challenges of leading organizations in a changing environment.